HuiyanWen/ParzenWindow-PR_Experiment/README.md

 # ParzenWindow-PR_Experiment
 Implement the parzenwindow, which is the experiment 1 in Pattern Recognition.(Harbin Institute of Technology, CS, Master).
-I've read a few ParzenWindow samples which realized by Pyhton, but none of them are correct, so I spend three days in understanding and programing it.
+I've read a few ParzenWindow samples which realized by Python, but none of them are correct, so I spend three days in understanding and programing it.
 Hope it'll help you:)
 ### Formula
 The implementation strictly follow the ["Pattern Classification second edition"](http://blog.sina.com.cn/s/blog_c3b6050b0102xg24.html).
 Specifically, the references are in <b>page 138</b>, it is as follows: